 Stanley Middleman, the founder, Chairman and Chief Executive Officer of Freedom Mortgage, serves as our Chairman.
-Our senior management team will be led by Jay Lown, our President and Chief Investment Officer, and Martin Levine, our Chief Financial Officer, Secretary and Treasurer.
+Our senior management team will be led by Jay Lown, our President and Chief Investment Officer and a nominee to our board of directors, and Martin Levine, our Chief Financial Officer, Secretary and Treasurer.
 Mr. Lown and Mr. Levine also serve as officers of our Manager and of Freedom Mortgage.
-We expect Mr. Levine to be fully dedicated to our company and Mr. Lown to dedicate a substantial majority of his working time and efforts to our company.
 Each member of our senior management team has more than 20 years of experience in the financial services industry, with a majority of that experience concentrated in the residential mortgage markets.